LUSAS-Software/LUSAS-API-Examples/vbscript/README.md

 ## Code

 Scripts should always start with the `$ENGINE=VBScript` command.
-Since VBScript is executed internally, code has direct access to the following methods:
+Since VBScript is executed internally, the code has direct access to all IFModeller methods some of which are listed bellow:

 - `database()` or `db()`